cbertelegni/fever-challenge-api-py/README.md

 This is a FastApi application.
 Sqlalchemy was used as ORM and Alembic to handle the migrations of the data base.
 This project has **100% of coverage** tests.
-The developed process was by TDD metodology.
+The developed process was using TDD metodology.
 Pytest is the main library to do the tests and Responses to mock and block externals request.

+The data was pre-calculate before save to avoid parsing it on each request I added a header response (**x-process-time**) to know the time process of the resquest.
+The expected time is between 3ms to 30ms.

 ## Running the app:

 1 - Make a copy of `app/.template.env` to `app/.env`

-2 - Open a terminal and run the migrations: `make db upgrade`
+2 - Open a terminal and run the migrations: `make run`

-3 - Open a terminal and run the tests: `make tests`

-4 - Open a terminal and run the applicacion: `make run`

-5 - Open a browser and enter to `http://0.0.0.0:8000/docs` or `http://0.0.0.0:8000/redoc` to try the application
+3 - Open a browser on `http://0.0.0.0:8000/docs` or `http://0.0.0.0:8000/redoc`

 ## Prerequisites to contribute: